La Belle Sauvage: Plot

 Eleven-year-old Malcolm Polstead and his dæmon Asta live three miles from Oxford.
 Malcolm works alongside fifteen-year-old Alice in his parents' inn, The Trout, close to the Priory of St. Rosamund where Malcolm helps the nuns with maintenance and cooking.
 One day, three men, led by the former Lord Chancellor, Lord Nugent, arrive at the inn and question Malcolm about the priory.
 Shortly afterwards, an infant aged around six months named Lyra arrives in the care of the nuns.

 Walking near the river, Malcolm sees a failed attempt at a dead drop and finds a secret message.
-The intended recipient is Hannah, an Oxford academic specialising in the alethiometer who is secretly helping an organisation known as 'Oakley Street' in its fight against the theocratic extremism of the Magisterium.
+The intended recipient is Hannah, an Oxford academic specialising in the alethiometer who is secretly helping an organisation known as "Oakley Street" in its fight against the theocratic extremism of the Magisterium.
 Using the alethiometer Hannah finds Malcolm and retrieves her message.
 The two strike up a friendship in which Malcolm assists her intelligence-gathering and she provides him with books to read from her own library.

 The Magisterium's influence grows.
-At Malcolm's school, students are encouraged to join the League of St. Alexander, and to report anybody - including teachers - who contradicts the Magisterium's religious views.
+At Malcolm's school, students are encouraged to join the League of St. Alexander, and to report anybody—including teachers—who contradict the Magisterium's religious views.
 Coram van Texel, also working for Oakley Street, is investigating the activities of Marisa Coulter in Sweden.
 He discovers that she is looking into the Rusakov field and has asked an alethiometrist to find her daughter Lyra's location.
 Coram is followed by a man with a malevolent hyena dæmon and fights him, badly wounding the dæmon's front leg.
 Lyra's father, Lord Asriel, visits the inn and Malcolm takes him to visit Lyra.
 To escape his pursuers Asriel borrows Malcolm's canoe, La Belle Sauvage.
 As a token of thanks, he returns it significantly improved.
 Coram warns Malcolm of an impending flood, but Malcolm is unable to convince people to act.
 A man named Gerard Bonneville arrives at the inn, accompanied by a three-legged hyena dæmon, and Malcolm sees him snooping around the priory.